September 21

 Full-synthetic oil is a modern alternative to conventional oil.
 While the name implies that this type of oil is synthesized, it’s actually not.
 Synthetic oil is still manufactured from crude oil.
 However, the refining process is more involved.

 During the refining process, impurities are eliminated, and the refinery operators make sure that the oil’s molecules have the same consistent size.
-This process makes the chemicals in motor oil more stable, and they are able to resist oxidation and degradation more than conventional oil.
+This process makes the chemicals in motor oil more stable and can resist oxidation and degradation more than conventional oil.
 In addition, higher-quality detergents and additives help the engine stay cleaner and more protected.
 Synthetic oil also lasts longer before needing changing.
 High-performance vehicles and sports cars perform best with full-synthetic oil.

 Synthetic-Blend

-Synthetic oil is expensive to manufacture and costs more to put into the engine.
+Synthetic oil is expensive and requires more to be put into the engine.
 This may put some people off from using it.
-Some oil manufacturers today make a synthetic oil blend that offers the benefits of full-synthetic oil without the full cost of making it.
-Synthetic-blend oil still uses crude oil as a base, but it goes through extensive refining to remove impurities.
-It receives detergents and additives that are of higher quality than those used in conventional oil but less expensive than those used in full-synthetic oil.
+Some oil manufacturers today make a synthetic oil blend that offers the benefits of full-synthetic oil without the total cost.
+Synthetic-blend oil still uses crude oil as a base but goes through extensive refining to remove impurities.
+It receives detergents and additives of higher quality than those used in conventional oil but is less expensive than those used in full-synthetic oil.

-While you still receive some of the benefits of full-synthetic oil, the synthetic-blend oil does degrade quicker than its full-synthetic counterpart and you’ll need to change it sooner.
-For those looking for the middle ground between inexpensive conventional oil and expensive synthetic oil, the synthetic blend is a viable option.
+While you still receive some of the benefits of full-synthetic oil, synthetic-blend oil degrades quicker than its full-synthetic counterpart, and you’ll need to change it sooner.
+The synthetic blend is a viable option for those looking for a middle ground between inexpensive conventional oil and expensive synthetic oil.

 High-Mileage Oil

-If you drive a vehicle that has over 75,000 miles on it, you’ll want high-mileage oil.
-This type of oil has distinct additives, detergents, and sealers designed to help reduce oil leaks and do extra cleaning on the engine.
-Older engines often produce more sludge than newer ones and need oil with additives and detergents made to address this issue and remove the extra dirt and impurities from the older engine.
+If you drive a vehicle with over 75,000 miles on it, you’ll want high-mileage oil.
+This type of oil has distinct additives, detergents, and sealers designed to help reduce oil leaks and clean the engine extra.
+Older engines often produce more sludge than newer ones and need oil with additives and detergents to address this issue and remove the extra dirt and impurities from the older engine.

 In addition, high-mileage oil has anti-wear agents that can help protect against future wear and tear of vital engine parts.
-If you notice your vehicle has a slow oil leak, you need to add oil frequently.
-If it has a reduction in throttle response, have your dealership’s service center inspect the engine and ask them about using high-mileage oil.
+If your vehicle has a slow oil leak, you must add oil frequently.
+If it reduces throttle response, have your dealership’s service center inspect the engine and ask them about using high-mileage oil.

 Get Your Oil Changed Today

-Having clean oil and the right type and weight is essential to keep your vehicle running in top condition.
+Clean oil and the right type and weight are essential to keep your vehicle running in top condition.
 Our highly trained and certified service technicians will change your oil and give it regular maintenance and servicing so it will provide you with optimum performance.
 We use original equipment manufacturer parts from our parts department for all our regular services and repairs, so you can rest assured your vehicle will have the specific parts intended for it.
-Contact us at Huffines Kia Corinth in Corinth, Texas, today to schedule a service for an oil change and tune-up.
+Contact us at Huffines Kia Corinth in Corinth, Texas, today to schedule an oil change and tune-up service.

 Tags